 Bella’s mom rushed her to a veterinarian.
 They examined Bella but didn’t find anything.

-Few months passed and then Bella’s mom came home to another bloody nose with blood all over the floor.
-It wasn’t until then when Bella received her diagnosis—nasal cancer.
+A few months passed, and then Bella’s mom came home to another bloody nose with blood all over the floor.
+It wasn’t until then that Bella received her diagnosis—nasal cancer.

 Always take your dog’s nose bleeds seriously.